Fort Worth Zoo: African Savanna

-Parrot Paradise

-Parrot Paradise was opened on the zoo's upper path between the lions and Raptor Canyon in 2004.
-It is a free-flight aviary featuring rosellas, macaws, cockatiels and budgerigars.

 Texas Wild!

-Texas Wild was opened in 2001 to display various animals native to Texas.
-This section includes a carousel with hand-painted ponies.
-Texas Town includes a play barn and the Texas Hall of Wonders, and prepares visitors for the rest of the exhibit.
-High Plains and Prairies represents the Panhandle and Northwestern Texas.
-It is home to swift foxes, greater roadrunners, burrowing owls, and black-tailed prairie dog, White-tailed deer, and Wild turkey Pineywoods and Swamps represents East Texas.
+Texas Wild! was opened in 2001 to display various animals native to Texas.
+This section includes Texas Town, which has a play barn, a carousel, and the Texas Hall of Wonders.
+The High Plains and Prairies section represents the Panhandle and Northwestern Texas.
+It is home to swift foxes, greater roadrunners, burrowing owls, and black-tailed prairie dog, white-tailed deer, and wild turkey.
+Pineywoods and Swamps represents East Texas.
 This section of the exhibit includes red wolves, North American river otters, American alligators, and American black bears.
 Gulf Coast is home to Southern Texas animals including the aquatic animals and waterfowl of the delta marsh, and includes an aviary that is home to birds including the roseate spoonbill and American white pelicans and brown pelicans.
 Brush Country represents Southern Texas.
-This section includes bobcats, cougars, coyotes, jaguars, ocelots, ring-tailed cats, and white-nosed coati, as well as birds of prey which are the turkey vulture, red-tailed hawk, and bald eagle.
-Mountains and Desert is currently under construction, being remodeled into a new area focused on education and conservation.
+This section includes bobcats, cougars, coyotes, jaguars, ocelots, ring-tailed cats, and white-nosed coati, as well as several native species of birds of prey such as the bald eagle.
+The Mountains and Desert area of Texas Wild! is currently under construction, being remodeled into a new area focused on education and conservation.

 Museum of Living Art (MOLA)

 The Museum of Living Art is a $19 million, 30000 sqft herpetarium built to replace the original herpetarium at the zoo.
 The facility houses more than 5,000 animals representing more than 100 species from across the world.
-Residents include a saltwater crocodile, Anegada rock iguana, Aldabra giant tortoises, a Burmese python, Pig-nosed turtles, golden lion tamarins, ring-tailed lemurs, gharials, a hellbender, and a king cobra.
+Residents include a saltwater crocodile, a blue iguana, Aldabra giant tortoises, a Burmese python, pig-nosed turtles, ring-tailed lemurs, gharials, a crocodile monitor, a hellbender, and a king cobra.
 The zoo's Komodo dragons are located here as well.